 Went over to the dredged area below Atlantic City.
 Noticing that the area below the mass grave has NOT been dredged.
 The area I'm most interested in though is the iolite from the Palmer Canyon area, (have to know how to read my GPS better): Putting down a claim and actually working it for me are two very different things.
 The BLM is pretty adamant about not doing any mining if they can help it on their land, I can borrow heavy equipment from some plumber friends but doing anything major would be out of my league.
 Always fun though.
 I did find 600 lbs of copper water main stray pipe my first time out with a metal detector last year, dug it up and donated the funds to the school I teach at so we could buy x-boxes for the kids.

 I've been thinking about coming down to Phoenix this coming May as my wife will be getting her Master's in Elementary Ed. from Grand Canyon U. (Basically just so I could see the Superstitions).
 Bought your latest book, (loaned it to my brother and I think I'll have to buy another).
 It would be nice to visit.
 Robert H., (Wyoming)

-8.9 lb single corundrum crystal found in Colorado.
+GIANT CORUNDUM (SAPPHIRE) FOUND IN COLORADO.
+Found an 8.9 lb single corundrum crystal in Colorado.
 Wouldn't have known what it was if it weren't for your teachings.
 Mostly clear.
 Kris K. (Colorado).

 http://www.flickr.com/photos/sokeshodai/1676819055/in/set-72157602211347594/lightbox/ ), and I worked with you for some time at the WSGS processing kimberlite samples in the basement to look for diamonds while an undergraduate in the Department of Geology and Geophysics.